OrionInnovationTRTech/asbru-cm-dockerfile/README.md

 * Edit firstrun.bat and change "1.2.3.4 IP" with your local IP
 * Run firstrun.bat in this repository directory (This will create our docker container.)
 * Close asbru
-* Edit run.bat and change "container_name" with the name of your container
 * Now you can use run.bat to run asbru faster

 ## Linux: